CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/contains-item/contains-item-with-key-and-value-block-3.md

 ### Key Equality

 For information and examples of how it is determined whether an item has a specified key, please see [Object Equality][].

+### Item Equality

+For information and examples of how it is determined whether an item matches a specified value, please see [Object Equality][].

 ### Empty Dictionary